Kiedtl/mouse/README.md

 Mouse is a simple, cross-platform way to manage, store, and backup your configuration files using GitHub repositories.

 ## Features
-- :computer: (alomost!)
-Completely cross-platform - (should) works on macOS, Windows, and Linux.
+- :computer: (Almost!) completely cross-platform - (should) works on macOS, Windows, and Linux.
 - :moneybag: Absolutely free!
 - :closed_lock_with_key: AES-256 encryption with Git-Crypt, so you can add your `.authinfo` file to Mouse without any worry.
-- :wrench: Mouse worries about updating itself and downloading patches, so you won't have to.
+- :wrench: Mouse worrie
+s about updating itself and downloading patches, so you won't have to.
 - :sparkles: Intuitive and memorable commands.
 - :clock130: Speed that is best measured by a stopwatch, not a calendar.
 - Automatically uploads everything to GitHub, so you can take your data to another computer as well.